Associational Church Catalyst

 Before coming to Newark, Delaware, to serve as associate pastor at Ogletown Baptist Church, Champ lived most of his life in the Carolinas.
 After seminary, he pastored at Grace Bible Church near Spartanburg, South Carolina.

 In addition to pastoral ministry, Champ has also served as director of SOMA, a ministry training school in Columbus, Ohio, and as author of From Age to Age: A History of the Delaware Baptist Association and the Faithfulness of God; Pass It On: A Proverbs Journal for the Next Generation; The Radical Book for Kids: Exploring the Roots and Shoots of Faith; God’s Love: A Bible Storybook; and Bible curriculum for early elementary-aged children.

 Champ enjoys hanging out with his family and friends, drinking coffee, listening to music, doing genealogical research, and reading theology, biography, and fiction.

-Dr. David Moore is pastor of London Village Baptist Chapel, in Magnolia, Delaware.
+David Moore (2019), Pastor of London Village Baptist Chapel (Magnolia, DE)

 Derrick Parks (2019), Pastor of Epiphany Church (Wilmington)

 Dave Aubrey (2019), Pastor of Cornerstone Church (Dover)